 What are the benefits?

 Lead pastors benefit because they have a team of men in the same role who are supporting and encouraging them.
 Staff benefit because they have associates at other congregations who are doing similar work.
 Volunteer leaders and new staff benefit by the experience surrounding them in other congregations.
 Preachers benefit because they sharpen each other and share ideas weekly.
 Members benefit because they have more places to invite friends and co-workers who live in other parts of the island to attend.
 Each congregation is strengthened by the overall reputation of Harbor.
 Church planters benefit because they don’t have to reinvent the wheel (especially with admin) and they have the support and strength of a movement behind them.
 Newer congregations benefit because ministries and resources are available that wouldn’t be available if they were on their own.

 How is the leadership structured?

-The Strategic Elder team oversees the church as a whole and makes decisions that impact all congregations.
-This team consists of the lead pastors from each congregation along with other strategic leaders.
-The Strategic Elder Team is not focused on congregation-specific issues, but on Harbor-wide issues including overall vision, mission, and policy.
+The Strategic Elder team consists of the lead pastors from each congregation along with other strategic leaders.
+This team is not focused on congregation-specific issues, but on Harbor-wide issues including overall vision, mission, and policy.
 To facilitate collaboration between the different elder teams, all elders meet together twice a year and notes from every elder team meeting are sent to all elders.

-The Strategic Elder Team has spiritual and legal authority over local congregations, but the system is designed to not use this authority unless absolutely necessary.
+Elders from the local congregation have authority over congregational issues, with matters of significant congregational impact requiring affirmation from their covenant members.
 In the event of a transition for a congregation’s lead pastor, the local Shepherding Elder Team and Strategic Elder Team work closely to determine a succession plan.

 How does preaching work?